 - Adding an infrared transceiver allows wireless communication between your computer and other infrared-capable devices.
 Information about related software is included on the Ready-to-Configure CD.
-For more information on the transceiver, refer to the documentation that comes with it. - With the addition of an optional network adapter that supports local area network (LAN) wake-up requests, your computer can be remotely started using Wake on LAN.
+For more information on the transceiver, refer to the documentation that comes with it. - Your computer comes with an integrated Ethernet connector that supports local area network (LAN) wake-up requests, and can be remotely started using Wake on LAN.
 For more information on Wake on LAN, see Using Your Personal Computer. - To help with power management, you can add a modem and have your computer start when a ring is detected by the modem.
 Using an internal modem, you can use the Configuration/Setup Utility program to enable Modem Ring Detect, or using an external modem, you can enable Serial Port Ring Detect.
 For more information, see Using Your Personal Computer.